 - Templates - you can create a new email or push campaign based on templates from the Campaigns page.

 - Pre-populated - these campaigns are populated directly into your program's Campaigns page by SocialChorus and are usually added under either active or draft.

-- Smart Campaigns - initiate a Smart Campaign while creating or editing a post on the Content page.
+- Smart Campaigns - initiate a Smart Campaign while creating or editing a post on the Planner page.

 When creating or editing an email or push campaign based on templates, most templates allow a great deal of editing.
 You can adjust subject lines, the body of the message, what content is linked, variables such as <username> and <program name>, etc. However, some items including the general layout cannot be customized.